 The District has only four (4) stations, and yet is responsible for protecting an area that is approximately the size of the City of Louisville, before the merger of city and county governments.
-Still, our average response time during the year ended June 30, 2016 was only 5:41 minutes.
+Still, our average response time during the year ended June 30, 2017 was only 4:58 minutes.
 For response purposes, the suburban fire districts basically operate now as one fire department, so that the closest staffed unit will respond to a call for help, even if the call is outside its district boundary.
-In the opinion of the District's management, the District consistently provides the highest level of service possible to our community with the current level of financial resources available.
+With the opening of the Parklands recreation area, the District has begun training exercises for the type of responses needed in the various parks.